ryanchynoweth44/DatabricksContent/Repos/README.md

 1. [Create Repo](https://docs.databricks.com/dev-tools/api/latest/repos.html#operation/create-repo)
 1. [Get a Repo](https://docs.databricks.com/dev-tools/api/latest/repos.html#operation/get-repo): gets a given repository by id
 1. [Update Repo](https://docs.databricks.com/dev-tools/api/latest/repos.html#operation/update-repo): this allows users to update a repository to a given branch or tag.
-    - If the repo is the same as the current repo then it will simply pull the latest changes.
+    - If the branch you want to update to is the same as the current branch then it will simply pull the latest changes.
 1. [Delete Repo](https://docs.databricks.com/dev-tools/api/latest/repos.html#operation/delete-repo)